 - Bake in the oven for about 18 minutes

-These cookies were made singlehandedly by my 15-year old.
+Just to give you an idea of how easy, these biskut kacang are, my 15-year old made them all on her own.
 She knew I wanted to get them done today, and asked if she could do it.
 Erm, yeah, absolutely!

 I took pictures of most of the steps, except the formed balls, prebaking!
 But you can see what they look like after!

 And now, shall we get baking?

 Interestingly, this recipe has been included in an article on vegetarian foods by the international educational publisher Twinkl – you can read more here.

 More Eid Recipes

 ♥ If you like the recipe and article, don’t forget to leave me a comment and that all important, 5-star rating!
 Thank you! ♥